vinayv777/Coding-assessment-l2-Boilerplate-code/Readme.md

 1. Fill out the form provided at [this link](https://forms.gle/MxuzmExHGXBh3hVk8).
 2. Provide the GitHub repository link of your project in the designated field.
 3. Share the hosted link of your project in the appropriate field.
-4. Optionally, upload a ZIP file containing your project files.

 ## Important Notes